The Dam Busters (film): Planned remake

 Work on a remake of The Dam Busters, produced by Peter Jackson and directed by Christian Rivers, began in 2008, based around a screenplay by Stephen Fry.
 Jackson said in the mid-1990s that he became interested in remaking the 1955 film, but found that the rights had been bought by Mel Gibson.
 In 2004, Jackson was contacted by his agent, who said Gibson had dropped the rights.
 In 2005, the rights were purchased by Sir David Frost, from the Brickhill family.

 In 2007, it was announced it would be distributed by Universal Pictures in North America, and StudioCanal, the corporate heir to ABPC, in the rest of the world.
 Filming was planned to commence in 2009, on a budget of US$40 million, although no project-specific filming began.
 The project was delayed because Jackson decided to make The Hobbit.

 Weta Workshop was making the models and special effects for the film and had made 10 life-size Lancaster bombers.
 Fry said Wing Commander Guy Gibson's dog "Nigger" will be called "Digger" in the remake to avoid rekindled controversy over the original name.
 For the remake, Peter Jackson has said no decision has been made on the dog's name, but is in a "no-win, damned-if-you-do-and-damned-if-you-don't scenario", as changing the name could be seen as too much political correctness, while not changing the name could offend people.
 Further, executive producer Sir David Frost was quoted in The Independent as stating: "Guy sometimes used to call his dog Nigsy, so I think that's what we will call it.
 Stephen has been coming up with other names, but this is the one I want."
 Les Munro, a pilot in the strike team, joined the production crew in Masterton as technical advisor.
 Jackson was also to use newly declassified War Office documents to ensure the authenticity of the film.

 After Munro died in 2015, Phil Bonner of the Lincolnshire Aviation Heritage Centre said he still thought Jackson would eventually make the film, citing Jackson's passion for aviation.
 Jackson said, "There is only a limited span I can abide, of people driving me nuts asking me when I'm going to do that project.
 So I'll have to do it.
 I want to, actually, it's one of the truly great true stories of the Second World War, a wonderful, wonderful story."

 In 2018, news emerged that Jackson was to begin production on the film once again.
 He intended for production to commence soon, as he only had the film rights for "another year or two".
-The remake had yet to be produced as of 2024.
+At the 2026 Cannes Film Festival, Jackson announced that he still hoped to make a film about the Dam Busters raid.